functionland/docs/docs/functionyard/join.md

 If you bought a Blox from the available units on the [shop.fx.land](https://shop.fx.land/) or a second-hand resellers site.
 Then you will need to send a message to sales@fx.land to have your `Blox Account ID` added to testnet backend.
 You `Blox Account ID` is shown under the `User` Tab after completing setup.

-After this has been completed, you will have to wait a couple hours for the testnet to sync and then yo uwill be able to join.
+After this has been completed, you will have to wait a couple hours for the testnet to sync and then you will be able to join.